x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/enable-or-disable-sending-voice-messages.md

 3. On the **UM dial plan** page, click **Configure**.

-4. In **Transfer &amp; search**, under **Allow callers to**, select **Leave voice messages without ringing a user's phone** to allow sending voice messages.
+4. In **Transfer & search**, under **Allow callers to**, select **Leave voice messages without ringing a user's phone** to allow sending voice messages.
 If you want to prevent sending voice messages for users, clear this setting.

 5. Click **Save**.